daKmoR/dom-test-utils/README.md

 You can use `dom-test-utils` for comparing and diffing DOM trees.
 Trees are compared semantically, not literally.
 This means that it is lenient with differences in attribute order, whitespace, newlines etc. Only visual HTML is compared, styles and script tags are ignored.

-Within tests, the most convenient way is to the `assertEquals` method on the test fixture.
+Within tests, the most convenient way is to the `assertDOMEquals` method on the test fixture.
 This will throw a descriptive error when the trees are not equal:

 ```javascript
 const fixture = await createFixture(html`